-3.2 Infield Positioning: Infielders may not be positioned more than three feet in front of the baseline.
+- 3.2 Infield Positioning: Infielders may not be positioned more than three feet in front of the baseline.
 An infielder may play behind the baseline, but no further than 10 feet.
-This must be brought to the umpire's attention before the next pitch is thrown to correct the defensive positioning.

-In Minors and Majors: If the batter shows the intention to bunt, the infielders may charge more than 3 feet in front of the baseline.

-3.3 Baseline Positioning: Defensive players may not stand on the base or in the baseline unless attempting to force a runner out, tag a runner, or field a ball in play.

-- 3.4 Outfield Positioning: Outfielders must be positioned beyond the skinned area of the infield (if the field has a skinned infield).
-If there is no skinned infield, or if the field is completely skinned, the outfielder must be positioned at least twenty-five feet beyond the infield. - 3.5 Pitching Distance: In Ponytail: Teams/coaches have the ability to move the mound up to 32', but pitchers have the option to continue to pitch from 35'. - In Minors: The pitching distance shall be thirty-five (35) feet as prescribed in ASA rules (Rule 2, Section 1). - In Majors: The pitching distance shall be forty feet (40) feet as prescribed in ASA rules (Rule 2, Section 1). - 3.6 Base Lengths: The base lengths will be sixty (60) feet as prescribed in ASA rules (Rule 2, Section 1) - 3.7 Substitutions: Once defensive players have been positioned for an inning, they may not be substituted or repositioned except in the case of emergency or injury.
+This must be brought to the umpire's attention before the next pitch is thrown to correct the defensive positioning. - In Minors and Majors: If the batter shows the intention to bunt, the infielders may charge more than 3 feet in front of the baseline. - 3.3 Baseline Positioning: Defensive players may not stand on the base or in the baseline unless attempting to force a runner out, tag a runner, or field a ball in play. - 3.4 Outfield Positioning: Outfielders must be positioned beyond the skinned area of the infield (if the field has a skinned infield).
+If there is no skinned infield, or if the field is completely skinned, the outfielder must be positioned at least twenty-five feet beyond the infield. - In Sprites: Outfielders may play on the dirt, but be at least 10 feet behind the infielders.
+3.5 Pitching Distance:

+In Sprites: Coaches must pitch within the circle, which is around a 30' mound distance.

+In Ponytail: Teams/coaches have the ability to move the mound up to 32', but pitchers have the option to continue to pitch from 35'.

+In Minors: The pitching distance shall be thirty-five (35) feet as prescribed in ASA rules (Rule 2, Section 1).

+In Majors: The pitching distance shall be forty feet (40) feet as prescribed in ASA rules (Rule 2, Section 1).

+3.6 Base Lengths: The base lengths will be sixty (60) feet as prescribed in ASA rules (Rule 2, Section 1)

+In Sprites: Base lengths are forty five (45) feet.

+3.7 Substitutions: Once defensive players have been positioned for an inning, they may not be substituted or repositioned except in the case of emergency or injury.
 The pitcher may be substituted, but if possible should assume the position of the person that is replacing her.